A male semen analysis is helpful when trying to get pregnant

 Presence of zinc, fructose, and glucosidase in the semen

-What is needed to assess semen quality?
+What do we need to assess semen quality?

-What, when, where, and how?
+Male semen analysis: what, when, where, and how?

 There is no perfect male semen analysis test.
 Some men with low sperm counts can achieve pregnancies without assistance.
 Other on the other hand with normal sperm count are unable to get pregnant with their partner.

 In general, men with better semen parameters have a better chance of reaching pregnancy faster in the process.
 Optimizing these parameters as much as possible is therefore beneficial for fertility.